 Rush Hour Stats:

-$15-$25 at Amazon.com, Barnes and Noble, Target.com, and many more.
+$20 at Amazon and stores that sell ThinkFun games.
 Other versions like a Railroad, Safari and Junior are available.
-Add-on packs will run you about $8 for 1 new car and 40 new challenges.
+(Brain Fitness version is pictured at the top) Add-on packs will run you about $8 for 1 new car and 40 new challenges.

 Time depends on level and skill